blakev/python-syncthing/README.md

 `GET` methods are returned as a Bunch dot-dictionary, and are bound to the `Syncthing` object as properties. `POST` calls are bound as methods to `Syncthing`, beginning with the word `set_`, and allow arguments to be passed similarly as they would in the HTTP header.

+**WARNING:** python-syncthing uses an offline cache to story the REST API that it retrieves from the parent github.
+If the python process does not have write privledges the first time the cache is synced it will fail with a permission error.
+To remedy this, before running `import syncthing` for the first time, run `sudo python -c "import syncthing"` from the commandline to pre-cache the api.
+The REST API version for the targetting Syncthing version will be included by default, however. (v0.11.6)

 ## Quickstart

 ```python